ThePhD/sol2/docs/source/features.rst

 features
 ========
-*what does Sol (and other libraries) support?*
+*what does sol (and other libraries) support?*

-The goal of Sol is to provide an incredibly clean API that provides high performance (comparable or better than the C it was written on) and extreme ease of use.
+The goal of sol is to provide an incredibly clean API that provides high performance (comparable or better than the C it was written on) and extreme ease of use.
 That is, users should be able to say: "this works pretty much how I expected it to."

 For the hard technical components of Lua and its ecosystem we support, here is the full rundown:

-what Sol supports
+what sol supports
 -----------------

 * Support for Lua 5.1, 5.2, and 5.3+ and LuaJIT 2.0.4 + 2.1.x-beta3+.
 We achieve this through our :doc:`compatibility<api/compatibility>` header.